surifirstpin/biplus_documentation/version.4/website content.md

 Advanced Analytics
 Drive your business with better decision-making with more meaningful and forward-looking insights from your data.

-acuBi provides a single, integrated enterprise analytics platform by delivering faster and better insights for the whole business, regardless any action or industry.
+AcuBi provides a single, integrated enterprise analytics platform by delivering faster and better insights for the whole business, regardless any action or industry.

 Check out how our Business Intelligence products and applications can help you in achieving better decision making at every level of your organization.